 (# incentive to shirk may left as the benefits from free rider )

-[+] But costs incurred to monitor each other → more part of a team (low elasticity) + more cost of monitor → more incentive to shirk
+[+] But costs must be incurred to monitor each other → if as a part of a team + cannot be monitored → mush have more incentive to shirk than individual

 for each individual: [## MR (realized reward, t) >= MC (t) + MR (t’:leisure) – C(p=t’) ]